Annuities

 Fixed Annuity

-Similar to a certificate of deposit (CD) but with a higher rate of return, a fixed annuity guarantees a minimum rate of return and provides fixed payments stipulated in the contract.
+Similar to a certificate of deposit (CD) but with a higher rate of return, a fixed annuity guarantees a minimum rate of return.
+It provides fixed payments stipulated in the contract.

 Because the risk is transferred to the insurance company, they invest your money wisely to ensure timely payouts.
 Typically, they invest in secure options like bonds